 How many people will live in Bremner?

 The Bremner Growth Management Strategy projected a population for Bremner is of 54,000; however, that number was based on a lower population density than what is now required by the Edmonton Metropolitan Region Growth Plan.
 An update to the population will be estimated through the Bremner Area Project based on the newly required density of 40 dwelling units per net residential hectare and more detailed analysis.
 The build-out of a new community will not happen all at once and will gradually occur over several decades.

-Coordinator, Long Range Planning
+Planner II, Long Range Planning